bfjelds/turtlebot2-win10/README.md

 1. Visual Studio 2017

-1. MinnowboardMax as x64 Windows IoT Core
+1. MinnowboardMax as x64 Windows IoT Core (with fix for Gamepad API)

 1. Turtlebot2